COSC3020/theory-vs-practice-ross223/README.md

 2. Machines can have different specs to them which changes runtime
 3. If you use an asymptotically better algorithm with smaller input sizes, other algorithms could be better

+I would guess 10 seconds as the worst case scenerio for binary search is O(log(n)) and as you add more elements, it is more likely to approach this bound.
+Since log(10000) is about 14, I would say something in between these two values is a good guess.

+1. The actual complexity of a search is not log(n) but rather this is the function that impacts the growth the most so other constants will impact the actual time
+2. Programming language could increase runtime
+3. Machine components impact runtime as well